Mao-spontex: Emergence

+Organisation

 In September 1968, a Mao-Spontex current broke away from the UJCML and established the Proletarian Left (Gauche prolétarienne; GP), a party which advocated for anti-hierarchical Maoism through its newspaper La Cause du Peuple.
 Initially a small group, in February 1969, the GP received an influx of new activists from the defunct 22M, as well as people that had not taken a side on the dispute between Mao-Spontex and the Marxist-Leninists.
 Jacques Kébadian and Joani Hocquenghem led a cell of the Jeunesse communiste révolutionnaire|Revolutionary Communist Youth (JCR) which was expelled from the organisation for its Mao-Spontex tendencies.
 They later joined the GP.

 LGBTQ rights activist Guy Hocquenghem also split from the JCR and aligned himself with the Mao-Spontex group Vive la Révolution (VLR).
 Activists of this group established the newspaper Tout !, conceived as a publication for the masses.
 It struck a balance between the Marxist and libertarian movements, publicised countercultural issues, and differentiated itself from the red and black publication styles of traditional Marxist newspapers by making frequent use of colours and illustrations.
 Through its Mao-spontex political philosophy, VLR was more open to being influenced by new and different ideological currents.
 It provided uncritical support to the Black Panther Party, translating many of their pamphlets into French and placing them at the centre of the international anti-capitalist movement.

+Decline

 Although Mao-Spontex helped to reinvigorate sections of French intellectualism, it also contributed to the further fragmentation of the French left.
 As a tendency, Mao-spontex began to decline during the early 1970s, having largely been unable to develop an influence over the industrial working-class.
 GP was banned by the French government in 1970, and VLR dissolved in 1971.
 According to some members of French New Left, the movement was brought to an end in 1972, when the labour movement failed to respond to the murder of Pierre Overney, a Mao-spontex activist of the GP, by a Renault security guard.